Igor Lewczuk

-Igor Lewczuk (born 30 May 1985) is a Polish professional footballer who plays as a centre-back for III liga club KS CK Troszyn.
+Igor Lewczuk (born 30 May 1985) is a Polish professional footballer who plays as a centre-back for V liga Masovia club Ożarowianka Ożarów Mazowiecki.
 Besides Poland, he has played in France.

 Career

 In January 2011, he was loaned to Piast Gliwice.

 In June 2011, he was loaned to Ruch Chorzów on a one-year deal.

 On 19 June 2014, Lewczuk signed three-year deal with Legia Warsaw.

 On 31 August 2016, French club Bordeaux announced that Lewczuk would play for them for the next two seasons.

-On 12 June 2019, Lewczuk returned to Legia Warsaw on a 1-year contract with an option for a further year.
+On 12 June 2019, Lewczuk returned to Legia Warsaw on a one-year contract with an option for a further year.